 Your feelings of anger, grief, and guilt over your pet’s death are felt by many people who lost their dogs or cats.
 We’re all mourning together, my friends…and our pets are watching and loving us from wherever they are.
 Make them proud and happy; there’s no room for sadness or guilt where they are.

-If you’re struggling with grief and guilty feelings because of the circumstances surrounding your dog or cat’s death, read Letting Go of an Animal You Love: 75 Ways to Survive Pet Loss.
-I interviewed veterinarians, grief counselors, and pet experts for the best ways to survive the death of a beloved dog or cat, and I included stories from real pet owners who coped with guilt and grief in sometimes surprising ways.
+I interviewed veterinarians, grief counselors, and pet experts for the best ways to survive the death of a beloved dog, and I included stories from real pet owners who coped with guilt and grief in sometimes surprising ways.

 If you have any thoughts on these ways to cope with guilty feelings after your dog or cat dies, please comment below…

 Need encouragement?
 Sign up for my weekly "Echoes of Joy" email - it's free, short, and energizing.
 Like me!
 Is your relationship in trouble?
 Get 7 Steps to Fixing Your Marriage from relationship coach Mort Fertel.
 It's free and helpful, no strings attached.